Man resting in the gym after a workout, focusing on achieving his fitness goals

 Incorporating Cardio, Strength, and Flexibility

-- Strength Training: Building muscle becomes even more important after 30, helping to boost metabolism and strengthen bones.
+2. Strength Training: Building muscle becomes even more important after the age of 30, which helps boost metabolism and strengthen bones.
 You don’t need to become a bodybuilder; just two to three sessions a week can make a big difference.
-I like starting with simple bodyweight exercises like squats, lunges, and push-ups, and gradually adding free weights or resistance bands as I feel ready.
+I like starting with simple bodyweight exercises, like squats, lunges, and push-ups, and gradually adding free weights or resistance bands as I feel ready.

 Finding an Exercise Routine You Enjoy